This article was originally published in 2015 and has been completely updated in 2020.

 The ‘grapevine’ is the informal communication network found within every organization.
 It comprises the informal transmission of information, gossip or rumor from person to person.
 The term can be traced back to the US Civil War in the 1860s.
 Since battlefronts moved frequently, army telegraph wires were strung loosely from tree to tree across battlefields, somewhat like wires used to support grapevines.
 The wires were used to carry telegraph messages created in Morse code (the electronic alphabet, invented in 1844) because the telephone wasn’t invented until 1876.
 Since the lines often were strung hastily during battle, and messages were composed in a hurry, the resulting communication tended to be garbled and confusing.
 Soon, any rumor was said to have been heard ‘on the grapevine.’

 Past research found an estimated 80% of grapevine information is oriented toward the individual while 20% concerns the company – Mishra, quoting Nofel (1985).
 Grapevine communication is estimated to be 70-90% accurate – Mishra (1990), quoting Simmons (1985).
+Robinson & Thelen, 2019, quote Davis, 1973, who stated that 75% to 90% of information disseminated through the grapevine is correct.
 Using a survey to collect data from 22,000 shift workers in different industries, Ettorre (1997) found that 55% of workers get most of their information from the grapevine.

 Information via the grapevine invariably moves much faster than through formal communication channels.
 This is its greatest attribute.
 Social media, text and Twitter messages have joined emails as electronic channels of communication, enabling rumors to spread at lightning speed.
 Nevertheless, the grapevine still thrives as a face-to-face and word-of-mouth platform.
 When someone says, “I heard that…”, it often means they are introducing a rumor.